 You will be welcomed into a vibrant, intellectual and inclusive community.

-- Develop and explore interests, social issues and different cultures through Osgoode’s many student clubs and organizations
+- Develop and explore interests, social issues and different cultures through Legal & Lit’s over 50 student clubs and organizations including:

-- Showcase your talent at Mock Trial, our musical revue
+- Showcase your talent at Mock Trial, our famous annual musical revue.

 Engage with the Community at Large